 We ask that you nominate someone to be the environment champion for your tenancy.
-This will give us a point of contact to allow for a cooperative approach towards sustainability and a greener future.
+This will give us a point of contact to allow for a cooperative approach towards sustainability.

 3. Waste

 Waste should be separated into 7 waste streams: food waste/compost, cardboard, paper, soft plastics, mixed recycling for cans glass and recyclable plastic, electronics waste, and landfill for anything that doesn't fit these.
 (Note: Coffee Cups are landfill NOT recycling).